WilbCorn/doc2pdf/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Powerful Python scripts for converting document files to PDF, with support for direct file input, directory scanning, and zip archive extraction.
+Powerful Python scripts for converting document files to PDF in **Linux**, with support for direct file input, directory scanning, and zip archive extraction.
 This tool is designed to maintain directory structures while converting documents, with options to include non-convertible files in the output.

 ## Features
 - Convert PowerPoint presentations (.ppt, .pptx) to PDF format